-About me: I teach in William and Mary's Classical Studies department, including classes on Roman archaeology and art, Roman social history, the ancient city of Pompeii, the region of Roman Egypt, and Latin language and literature.
-I have particular research interests in Roman fresco and Roman sculpture.
-My most recent work treats the importation of ancient Egyptian artworks and artifacts into Italy after Egypt was made into a Roman territory.
+About me: I teach in William and Mary's Classical Studies department, including classes on Roman archaeology and art, the cities of Rome and Pompeii, and Latin language and literature.
+I have particular research interests in Roman fresco and sculpture.
+My recent work treats the importation of ancient Egyptian artworks and artifacts into Italy in the imperial period.

 For some of my favorite links related to antiquity, both academic and less serious (but still cool) see the sidebar.
 For my teaching schedule this semester, see more below.

 University of Michigan (MA Latin 1999, MA Classical Archaeology 1999, PhD Classical Art and Archaeology Dec.
 2002)